Gigaspaces/xap-docs/site/content/xap102tut/first-xap-app-step-4.markdown

 # Application Components

 {{% imagertext "/attachment_files/Application Components.jpg"%}}
 The Processing Unit we deploy onto the Service Grid is our Hello World Processor application from the [previous steps](./first-xap-app.html).
 Reminder - a feeder application writes each Message object to the processor Processing Unit, which is in turn processed by the Processor class.
 {{%/imagertext%}}

 # Infrastructure (Service Grid) Components

 {{% imagertext "/attachment_files/Infra Components.jpg"%}}
-* The _Service Grid_ is a set of containers (_Grid Service Containers_ - GSCs) managed by one or more a managers (_Grid Service Managers_ - GSMs).
+* The _Service Grid_ is a set of containers (_Grid Service Containers_ - GSCs) managed by one or more a managers (_Grid Service Managers_ - GSMs).<br>
 * Each Grid Service Container runs inside its own JVM.
-The containers themselves host _Processing Units_.
+The containers themselves host _Processing Units_.<br>
 * The Grid Service Manager manages the deployment of processing units and their provisioning to the the Grid Service Containers.
-In production scenarios you may want to have more than one manager, so it does not become a single point of failure.
+In production scenarios you may want to have more than one manager, so it does not become a single point of failure.<br>
-* The _GigaSpaces Management Center_ is the graphical user interface for administrating and monitoring the _Service Grid_ and the deployed applications.
+* The _GigaSpaces Management Center_ is the graphical user interface for administrating and monitoring the _Service Grid_ and the deployed applications.<br>
 {{%/imagertext%}}

 # Scaled-Out Deployment Layout